lmorisse/Symu.OrgMod/README.md

 ``Symu.OrgMod`` is built upon different repositories.
 We don't use git submodules.
 So that, to build Symu.OrgMod and its examples solutions, you'll need to check the dependencies manually.

 #### Symu.DNA dependencies
 To build Symu you have to add the Symu.Common.dll as a dependency.
-You find this library in the [Symu.Common](https://github.com/lmorisse/Symu.Common/releases/latest) and [Symu.DNA](https://github.com/lmorisse/Symu.DNA/releases/latest) repositories.
+You find this library in the [Symu.Common](https://github.com/lmorisse/Symu.Common/releases/latest).

 #### External dependencies